gitlabhq/omnibus-gitlab/doc/maintenance/README.md

 1. `Unicorn` starts a new process, but continues processing requests on old master, it stops accepting connections once `SIGQUIT` is received,
 1. `Puma` stops accepting new connections as soon as `SIGINT` is received.
    It finishes all running requests.
-The `runit` restarts the service.
+Then `runit` restarts the service.

 ## Invoking Rake tasks